Khusf District

 Khusf District (بخش خوسف) is a former administrative division of Birjand County, South Khorasan province, Iran.
 Its capital was the city of Khusf.

 History

-In 2007, the village of Mohammadiyeh was elevated to the status of the city of Mohammadshahr.
-After the 2011 National Census, the district was separated from the county in the establishment of Khusf County.
+In 2007, the village of Mohammadiyeh was converted to a city and renamed Mohammadshahr.
+In 2011, the district was separated from the county in the establishment of Khusf County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 24,922 in 7,254 households.
+At the time of the 2006 National Census, the district's population was 24,922 in 7,254 households.
 The following census in 2011 counted 29,019 people in 7,564 households.